oimodeler/oimodeler/docs/source/installation.rst

 ------------

-oimodeler python library depends only on the following standard packages:
+oimodeler python library depends only on the following packages:

 - numpy
 - scipy
 - matplotlib
 - astropy
 - astroquery
+- emcee
+- corner

 These packages are automatically installed if missing when installing oimodeler with the pip command but manual installation are required when cloning the repository.